shyanyong/tp/docs/UserGuide.md

 </box>

-### How to list today's medications : `listToday`
+### How to list today's prescriptions : `listToday`

-If you would like to see which prescriptions you need to take **today**, type the following command.
+BayMeds allows you to list all prescriptions that you need to consume for the day.

+In order to do so, type the following command.

 Format:
 ```
 listToday
 ```

-You will then be able to see today's prescriptions on the right side.
+You will then be able to see the relevant prescriptions in the list.
 <box type="info" header="Notes">
 * Only the medications to be taken on the current day will be shown.
 * Medications to be taken are determined by their frequency and start dates.
 * Medications that have been completed for the day will be shown as completed.
 * Medications that have yet to be completed for the day will be shown as incomplete .
 * Medications that do not have a frequency will be shown, and amount that has been consumed will be shown.

+If you would like to prescriptions that you are currently taking, use [list](#how-to-list-all-current-prescriptions-list) instead.

+If you would like to view prescriptions that you have consumed in the past, use [listCompleted](#listing-completed-prescriptions-listcompleted) instead.
 </box>

 <box type="definition" header="#### Example">